bentoml/BentoML/docs/source/quickstart.rst

 Try out this quickstart guide interactively on Google Colab:
 `Open in Colab <https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb>`_.

-Note that Docker conterization does not work in the Colab environment.
+Note that Docker containerization does not work in the Colab environment.

 Run notebook locally
 --------------------